nopnop2002/esp-idf-mpd-client/README.md

 State is toggled.

 ## mpc paly
-Press and hold Left button.
+Press and hold Left button for at least 2 seconds.

 ## mpc next
 Press Middle button briefly.

 ## mpc prev
-Press and hold Middle button.
+Press and hold Middle button for at least 2 seconds.

 ## mpc volume -5
 Press Right button briefly.

 ## mpc volume +5
-Press and hold Right button.
+Press and hold Right button for at least 2 seconds.

 # Incremental rotary encoder as volume
 You can use incremental rotary encoder as volume.